Last updated on 22 June 2020

 4. Friendly strangers on the street

-On our first day in the city, we’d overslept and missed our pre-arranged transport to the floating markets.
-We decided to go and see some temples instead, and hadn’t got far from our hotel when a friendly local said hello to us, and began making conversation with us, asking where we were from, how long we had been in Thailand etc.
+On our first day in Bangkok, we overslept and missed our pre-arranged transport to the floating markets.
+We decided to go and see some temples instead, and hadn’t got far from our hotel when a friendly local said hello to us and began making conversation, asking where we were from, how long we had been in Thailand etc.

-Scam Rating: 4/5
+Bangkok Scam Rating: 4/5